SahandMahdavi/React-Native-Custom-Components/README.md

 # R-N-custom-components
 Custom Reusable Components in React-Native

-1) Clone the repo using: git clone
+1) Clone the repo using
 2) Open the source code in your editor and run: npm install
 3) Run on your Android/IOS device